|Nutrition Facts (per serving)|

 Sprinkle the tops with paprika (if using).
 Chill well before serving.

 - To hard-boil the eggs, add them to a pot and cover with cool water.
 Bring to a boil, remove from the heat, and let stand for 15 minutes.
-Place in cold water until cooled before peeling and using.
+Drain and run under cold water until cooled before peeling and using.

 This recipe is easy to customize: